ZaraHssn/Python/README.md

 ------------------------------------------------------------------------------------

-I created the script '03_car_emission_LR.py' based on my learnings from Machine Learning with Python (IBM).
+I created the '03_car_emission_LR.py' script based on my learnings from the Machine Learning with Python course, part of the IBM data science centification in Coursera.
 The dataset I used in this script is from: https://cf-courses-data.s3.us.cloud-object-storage.appdomain.cloud/IBMDeveloperSkillsNetwork-ML0101EN-Coursera/labs/Data_files/FuelConsumptionCo2.csv
 The dataset includes the CO2 emissions of cars along with car information such as engine size, cylinders, fuel consumption in city and highway.
+80% of the data is randomly selected as the training set; and the rest as the test dataset.
+Model evaluation was performed using the test dataset.

-Two multivariate linear regression models are implemented to estimate the car CO2 emissions.
+I tested 3 multivariate linear regression models to estimate the car CO2 emissions.
+In Model 1: I used engine size and cylinders to estimate emissions;
-In the first model two variables are used: engine size and cylinders, while in the second model fuel consumption in city and highway are also included.
+In Model 2: I used engine size, cylinders as well as the fuel consumption in city and highway to estimate emissions;
+In Model 3: I used same features as in Model 2 but this time used a 2nd degree polynomial fitting on engine size.
-The improvements achieved by addition of the fuel consumption parameters are examined by comparing the mean square errors as well as scatter plots of the predicted and actual emission rates for the test data set.
+To get a sense of accuracy of the models, I created scatter plots of predicted and actual emissions vs engine size on the test dataset.
+I also looked at mean absolute and squared errors, and R2 score to compare the model results quantitatively.
+While addition of fuel consumption improved the predictions largely, the polynomial fitting of the engine size did not result in significant improvements.

 ------------------------------------------------------------------------------------